Paksi FC: Stadium

 The home of the club is the Fehérvári úti Stadion which is a multi-use stadium in Paks, Hungary.
 Its capacity is 5,001.
-In the Europa League 2011–12 season the club played their home ties in the neighbouring city Székesfehérvár at the Sóstói Stadion.
+In the Europa League 2011–12 season the club played their home ties in Székesfehérvár at the Sóstói Stadion.

 Colours, badge and nicknames

 The colours of the club are green and white.
 This combination is one of the most popular in Hungary – many clubs use it, such as Ferencváros, Szombathelyi Haladás, and Győr.

 The nickname of the club is Atomcsapat (in English "Nuclear Team") which stems from the fact that the only nuclear power in Hungary is based in Paks.